nic-obert/rusty-vm/oxide/oxide TODO.md

 - [ ] eventually, implement compiler directives
 - [ ] eventually, add better type inference for array elements
 - [ ] implement tuples
-- [ ] main function
+- [ ] main function and entry point
-- [ ] lifetimes?
+- [ ] lifetimes? they may require to structure the compiler in a totally different way. this may be a feature for a future compiler
 - [ ] implement module system
 - [ ] implement enums
 - [ ] implement structs
 - [ ] Add the no-op operator to the oxide language to prevent the optimizer from optimizing out conditional blocks and loops without any operation in them

+### In Progress

 - [ ] Devise a calling convention that takes into account registers and the stack.
 It must be the same for every function.

-### In Progress

 - [ ] implement IR code to bytecode translation
 - [ ] flow analysis (using directed graphs) & optimization
 - [ ] implement const function evaluation